Fast & Furious (2009 film)

 Fast & Furious (also known as Fast & Furious 4) is a 2009 action film directed by Justin Lin and written by Chris Morgan.
-It serves as the direct sequel to The Fast and the Furious (2001) and 2 Fast 2 Furious (2003) and the fourth main installment in the Fast & Furious franchise.
-It stars Vin Diesel, Paul Walker, Michelle Rodriguez, Jordana Brewster, John Ortiz, and Laz Alonso.
-In the film, Dominic Toretto (Diesel) and Brian O'Conner (Walker) must team up to apprehend drug lord Arturo Braga (Ortiz).
+It is the direct sequel to The Fast and the Furious (2001) and 2 Fast 2 Furious (2003) as well as the fourth installment in the Fast & Furious franchise.
+It stars Vin Diesel, Paul Walker, Michelle Rodriguez, and Jordana Brewster.
+In the film, Dominic Toretto (Diesel) and FBI agent Brian O'Conner (Walker) are forced to work together to avenge the murder of Toretto's lover Letty Ortiz (Rodriguez) and apprehend drug lord Arturo Braga (John Ortiz).

-A fourth film was announced in July 2007, with the returns of Diesel, Walker, Rodriguez, and Brewster confirmed shortly thereafter.
-To account for the original cast seeing absences from either of the previous two installments, the film was developed to retcon The Fast and the Furious: Tokyo Drift (2006) as occurring beyond the events of Fast & Furious, while the short film Los Bandoleros (2009) was produced and released.
-Principal photography began in February 2008 and concluded that July, with filming locations including Los Angeles and the Dominican Republic.
+A fourth film was announced in July 2007, with the returns of Diesel, Walker, Rodriguez, and Brewster confirmed shortly after that.
+To account for the cast seeing absences from either of the previous two installments, the film was developed to place The Fast and the Furious: Tokyo Drift (2006) as occurring beyond the events of Fast & Furious, while the short film Los Bandoleros (2009) was produced and released.
+Principal photography began in early February 2008 and wrapped up in August 2008, with filming locations including Los Angeles and the Dominican Republic.
 Lin, Morgan, and composer Brian Tyler returned in their roles from Tokyo Drift.
-Fast & Furious is the first film to feature D-BOX motion.
+Fast & Furious is the first theatrical release to feature D-BOX motion.
+It was also the first film in the franchise to be produced by Diesel.

-Fast & Furious was scheduled to be released in June 2009, but premiered at the Gibson Amphitheatre in Los Angeles on March 12, 2009, and was theatrically released worldwide on April 3, by Universal Pictures.
-The film received mixed reviews from critics, with praise for reuniting the original cast and the action sequences, but criticism for its screenplay.
-It grossed over $360 million worldwide, exceeding expectations to become the then-highest-grossing film in the franchise.
-It also grossed $72.5 million worldwide during its opening weekend, which made it the highest grossing worldwide spring weekend opening of all-time, until the release of Alice in Wonderland (2010).
-A sequel, Fast Five, was released in April 2011.
+Fast & Furious premiered at Gibson Amphitheatre in Los Angeles on March 12, 2009, and was released in the United States on April 3 by Universal Pictures.
+The film received mixed reviews from critics, who criticized its script but praised the action sequences.
+It grossed $360.4 million worldwide, exceeding expectations to become the then-highest-grossing film in the franchise.
+It also grossed $72.5 million worldwide during its opening weekend, which made it the highest-grossing worldwide spring weekend opening until the release of Alice in Wonderland (2010).
+It was followed by Fast Five in 2011.